A Guardian Ad Litem (GAL) is someone designated by a judge to investigate and represent the best interests of a child in the context of a lawsuit.

 A guardian is someone who helps and protects the best interests of someone else.
 Ad litem means “for the lawsuit.”
 Frequently, a guardian ad litem is assigned in cases involving neglect or abuse, but they can also be utilized in contested child custody cases.

 Why Would A Guardian Ad Litem Be Necessary?

 “During a contentious divorce, it is unfortunately not uncommon for both parties to be so caught up in their own struggles and battles against one another that the well-being of any children loses its place as the top priority.
 In the emotionally heated conflicts of divorce, it is easy to see how some parents may not be able to properly judge what is best for their kids.
 While pushing a child’s best interest lower may not be intentional, the court has a system in place to ensure a child’s welfare is always protected: The ability to appoint legal representation to look out for the child’s best interests in the form of a Guardian Ad Litem,” explains Mat Camp for Men’s Divorce.

-Child custody in divorce is often an emotional subject.
-Contact The Alabama Law Group today to schedule a consultation with a qualified, compassionate attorney to advise you – especially if the courts decide to appoint a guardian ad litem.
+Child custody in a divorce is often an emotional subject.
+Contact The Charlotte Christian Law today to schedule a consultation with a qualified, compassionate attorney to advise you – especially if the courts decide to appoint a guardian ad litem.